 - Hard rubber outsole

 - Extremely lightweight with no heel drop

 - Even and flat tread pattern for multidirectional traction

-The first is that these shoes are fragile and will require regular maintenance in order to avoid falling apart.
-The second is the fact that while these shoes can function as both running and training shoes, they don’t offer the same competence in either of these fields as a dedicated running shoe or dedicated training shoe.
-Anyone looking to seriously train in either of these fields will probably want to get high-end pairs of each kind of footwear rather than a product that combines them into a slightly mediocre package.
+The first is that these shoes are fragile and will require regular maintenance to avoid falling apart.
+The second is the fact that while these shoes can function as both running and training shoes, they don’t offer the same competence in either of these fields as a dedicated running shoe or specialized training shoe.
+Anyone looking to train in either of these fields seriously will probably want to get high-end pairs of each kind of footwear rather than a product that combines them into a slightly mediocre package.